Stanrenko/mrf_moco_media_v2/README.md

 conda activate <env>
 ```

-Weights & Biases is required to run the neural network training for monitoring - create an account there: https://wandb.ai/site/ to get the API key.
+Weights & Biases is required to monitor the neural network training - create an account there: https://wandb.ai/site/ to get the API key and enter it when prompted during training.

 ## Data